nancchan/saas-customer-onboarding-business-systems/incidents/incident_003_reporting_data_issue.md

 ## Summary

-A simulated reporting discrepancy was identified where the customer count shown in a report did not match the expected number of customer records.
+A simulated reporting discrepancy was created to practice investigating a customer count that did not match the expected number of customer records.

 This scenario demonstrates how a reporting issue may require investigation of the underlying data rather than simply changing the report.

 ## Business Impact

-The discrepancy could result in:
+A reporting discrepancy could result in:

 - Incorrect customer counts
 - Misleading business information